Best REITs for 2025: Investing in Real Estate Investment Trusts in Singapore

 • Liquidity: Traded on the Singapore Exchange, S-REITs offer flexibility and ease of buying or selling compared to physical real estate.

 • Growth potential: Well-managed S-REITs often pursue acquisitions or redevelopment projects that drive long-term value.
+These strategic initiatives can enhance the REIT's portfolio, increase rental income, and ultimately deliver higher returns for investors.

-That said, S-REITs are not without risks.
+• Risks: S-REITs are not without risks.
 Rising interest rates, for instance, can increase borrowing costs, which may reduce distributable income.
 Property market downturns or tenant defaults can also impact rental income and portfolio valuations.
 Additionally, investors should be aware of sector-specific vulnerabilities, such as the effects of e-commerce on retail properties.

 Building a balanced S-REIT portfolio